edgarpesguerrajr/Final-Project-Group2/README.md

 It works exactly the same as major transcript, only difference is that it only considers minor courses.
 It shows the transcript of the student based on minor courses and the selected level and degree when logging in.
 The minor transcript is divided into terms.

 General information are shown at the top.
 It includes name, student ID, college(s), department(s), number of major courses, number of minor courses, level(s), and number of terms.
 After the general information, the courses per term are shown.
 Each courses in a term includes course ID, course name, credit hours, and grade.
 Each term shows the overall average of all minor courses, and the average of all minor courses in that term.
 In cases where the term do not have a minor course (only major course), then it will be be blank with a message saying that there is no registered minor course in that term.
+The data are from the CSV containing the student record/grade with the title name of <student ID>.csv.

 ![Minor Transcript Feature](/img/minor-transcript-feature.PNG)